Sanjaayyy7/Shrobe/README.md

 \`\`\`
 NEXT_PUBLIC_SUPABASE_URL=your_supabase_url
 NEXT_PUBLIC_SUPABASE_ANON_KEY=your_supabase_anon_key
+NEXT_PUBLIC_GOOGLE_MAPS_API_KEY=your_google_maps_api_key
 \`\`\`

+### Location Features Setup

+1. Create a Google Cloud Platform project
+2. Enable the Maps JavaScript API and Places API
+3. Create an API key with appropriate restrictions
+4. Add the API key to your `.env.local` file

 ### Database Setup

 1. Create a new Supabase project
-2. Run the SQL migration in `supabase/migrations/20240425_create_signups_table.sql` to create the necessary tables
+2. Run the SQL migrations in `supabase/migrations/` to create the necessary tables

 ### Installation